The Center Potsdamer Platz: Design

 Architects Murphy/Jahn sought to create a complex where the outside was the "real" city, while inside was a "virtual" city, reinforcing this dichotomy through a series of passages and gates.
 The design's use of light, both natural and artificial, creates an environment that is "luminous, not illuminated."

 When the building opened, the Chicago Tribune wrote: "Jahn's design for the Sony Center bears a superficial resemblance to the dizzying atrium of his James R. Thompson Center in Chicago's Loop because its buildings wrap around a big public space.
 But unlike the Thompson Center, the Sony Center's public space, called the Forum, has an umbrella-like roof of steel, glass and fabric partly open to the elements, with a cone-shaped, 30-foot-wide opening in its center."

 Hochtief was the general contractor; Jaros, Baum & Bolles provided MEP engineering; and the structural engineering consultants were BGS Ingenieursozietät and Ove Arup & Partners.

 Attractions

-The Sony Center contains a mix of shops, restaurants, a conference center, hotel rooms, around 67 residential units, offices, the Museum of Film and Television, a Legoland Discovery Center, and a "Sony Style" store.
+The Center contains a mix of shops, restaurants, a conference center, hotel rooms, around 67 residential units, offices, and a Legoland Discovery Centre.
+It also contained the Museum of Film and Television, until its closure on 1 November 2024 for a move to the nearby E-Werk complex in 2025.

 Free Wi-Fi is available.
 During major sports events like the 2006 FIFA World Cup, it was also home to a large television screen on which the games were shown to viewers sitting in the large open area in the middle.

-The Sony Center is located near Berlin Potsdamer Platz railway station, which can be accessed on foot.
+The Center is located near Berlin Potsdamer Platz railway station, which can be accessed on foot.
 A large, covered shopping center, the Mall of Berlin, is nearby, as are many hotels, Deutsche Bahn central offices, along with an office building that is home to the fastest elevator in Europe.